Asb-RepoByte/IRT-dorneModule/readme.md

 ```

 ---
-## Contribution Workflow
+## How to Contribute

-How to contribute, Every team member must follow:
+Every team member must follow:

 1. Fork the repository